ladace/unity-code-snippets/build.md

 Assuming you have a scene file for gameplay, what you need to do is to create a title screen and link it to the main game.

 1. Create title screen.
     0. (Optional) Prepare a image for you title screen.
+After you import the image, you need to select in the project window and change its texture type to "Sprite".
     1. Create another scene in "File > New Scene".
     2. If you have a image, create a gameobject "UI > Image".
 Make it fit the screen and change its anchor mode to stretch.
     3. You can optionally put some texts by creating gameobjects "UI > Text".